Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 For example, to meet [SNFR2](/Azure-Verified-Modules/specs/shared/#id-snfr2---category-testing---e2e-testing), ensure the updated module is deployable against a testing Azure subscription and compliant with the intended configuration.

+### Testing Diagnostic Settings

+To test the numerous diagnostic settings targets (Log Analytics Workspace, Storage Account, Event Hub, etc.) the AVM core team have provided a dependencies `.bicep` file to help create all these pre-requisite targets that will be needed during test runs.

+{{< expand "Diagnostic Settings Dependencies - Bicep File" "expand/collapse" >}}

+{{< include file="/static/includes/diagnostic.dependencies.bicep" language="bicep" options="linenos=false" >}}

+{{< /expand >}}

+{{< hint type=note >}}

+Also note there are a number of additional scripts and utilities available [here](https://github.com/Azure/bicep-registry-modules/blob/main/avm/utilities/templates/diagnostic.dependencies.bicep) that may be of use to module owners/contributors.

+{{< /hint >}}

 <br>

 ## Publishing to the Registry